-Calling any service defined on the Platform project should be an important feature for the creation of Custom Microservices.
+Calling any service defined on the Platform project should be an important feature for the creation of microservices.
 To do this, the developer who will use your library should be able to call a route with some options.

 Check out the related Mia service Node.js library documentation for an example.

-The library should provide methods to declare and handle the DevOps Console decorators.
+The library should provide methods to declare and handle the Console decorators.